Living in Baltimore

 Baltimore is one of the country’s oldest, largest, and most diverse cities.

-Located in central Maryland on the east coast of the United States, Baltimore resides in the heart of the nation’s economic, government, cultural, and social center.
-In this premiere location, the city is less than an hour away from Washington, D.C. and a few hours from New York City.
+Located in central Maryland on the east coast of the United States, Baltimore sits in the nation’s economic, governmental, cultural, and social center.
+In this premier location, the city is less than an hour away from Washington, D.C., and a few hours from New York City.

+Life at Carey Business School goes beyond the classroom.
 Set sail on the dazzling Inner Harbor.
-For breathtaking city views, climb to the top of the first major monument erected for George Washington.
+For breathtaking city views, climb to the top of the Mount Vernon Place monument, erected in honor of George Washington.
 Tour Fort McHenry, the birthplace of the country’s national anthem.
 Visit the home of famed writer Edgar Allen Poe and the birthplace of baseball immortal Babe Ruth.
 Sample wines at a local vineyard or taste what’s new at the latest brew pub.
 Cheer on the Orioles and Ravens.
-Explore creations by local artists, along with some of the finest medieval and Impressionistic art collections in existence (and everything in between).
-Enjoy year-round festivals, concerts, theater, neighborhood celebrations, and a spirit of welcome and inclusiveness.
+Whatever your interests, the list of things to do and see is endless.
+Baltimore has something to offer everyone.

 Combating Food Inequity in Baltimore A Citywide Effort